Moduli of real pointed quartic curves: Del Pezzo surfaces

-\item The smooth quadric $\mathbb{P}^1\times \mathbb{P}^1$ in which case $d=8$. \end{enumerate} \end{thm} From now on we will mean by a del Pezzo surface a del Pezzo surfaces of the first kind.
-Exhibiting a del Pezzo surface as a blowup $\pi:X\rightarrow \mathbb{P}^2$ fixes a canonical basis for the Picard group $\Pic(X)$ that consists of the classes $E_i=\pi^{-1}(P_i)$ with $1\leq i \leq r$ of the exceptional curves over the blown up points and the class $E_0$ of the strict transform of a general line in $\mathbb{P}^2$.
-We will write $\Pic^0(X)$ for the orthoplement of $K$ in $\Pic(X)$ with respect to the intersection product.
-The anticanonical class expressed in the above basis is given by:
+\item The smooth quadric $\mathbb{P}^1\times \mathbb{P}^1$ in which case $d=8$. \end{enumerate} \end{thm} From now on we only consider del Pezzo surfaces of the first kind.
+Exhibiting a del Pezzo surface as a blowup $\pi:Y\rightarrow \mathbb{P}^2$ fixes a basis of the Picard group $\Pic(Y)$.
+This basis consists of the classes $E_i=\pi^{-1}(P_i)$ with $1\leq i \leq r$ of the exceptional curves over the blown up points and the class $E_0$ of the strict transform of a general line in $\mathbb{P}^2$.
+The anticanonical class expressed in this basis of $\Pic(Y)$ is given by

-It is represented by the strict transform of a cubic in $\mathbb{P}^2$ through the points $B=\{P_1,\ldots,P_r\}$.
-We consider this basis as an additional structure on $X$.
-An equivalent way of describing this extra structure is adding a \emph{marking} to $X$.